Prague Experience logoPrague tourist information & travel guide logo

 The two most popular areas to stay within Prague 1 are the Old Town, which has the Old Town Square at its heart, and the New Town, which has Wenceslas Square at its heart.

-The third most popular area is the Lesser Town.
-This lies across the river from the Old Town, and can be easily reached from it by strolling across Charles Bridge.
+The third most popular area to stay within Prague 1 is the Lesser Town.
+This is a quieter area of Prague located across the river.
+The Old Town and New Town can be reached easily on foot from the Lesser Town by strolling across Charles Bridge.

 All areas of Prague 1 are within easy walking distance of each other.

-Sightseeing is a wondrous experience in Prague, with magnificent squares and majestic monuments to visit, and a dramatic history waiting to be uncovered.
+Sightseeing in Prague is a wondrous experience all year round, with magnificent squares and cobbled back streets to explore, and awe-inspiring monuments to visit.
+Behind it all is a dramatic history waiting to be discovered.

-The colours of spring lend the city an even greater charm than normal, so be sure to allow enough time in your itinerary simply to wander and explore the city by yourself.
+The colours of spring lend the city an even greater charm than usual, so be sure to allow enough time in your itinerary simply to wander and explore, and to stop off along the way to sample the local hospitality - there are many warm and welcoming pubs, bars and cafés in Prague.

 Having said this, we do advise booking at least one Prague tour.
-There are fascinating historical tales wrapped up in the monuments, many of which require an expert to reveal them.
-A professional local guide truly can bring Prague to life for you.
+There are fascinating historical tales wrapped up in the monuments, which only an expert guide can reveal.
+A professional local guide truly can bring the city to life for you.

-All the sights and attractions are open throughout the Easter season, except on Good Friday and Easter Monday when only some places operate.
+The sights and attractions are open every day of the Easter season, except on Good Friday and Easter Monday.

 River Cruises At Easter

-The Vltava River flows through the heart of the city, and many famous sights line its banks.
-This can make river cruises an ideal way to experience the unique ambience of Prague.
+The Vltava River flows through the heart of the city and many famous sights line its banks.
+This makes river cruises an ideal way to experience the unique ambience of Prague.

 Prague Easter River Cruise